 Other calculations, like return on equity and return on assets, can be calculated with the financial information listed in the balance sheet.
 Both of these formulas tell investors whether or not they will get a return on the money they invest in the company.

-The percentages listed on the common size balance sheet can be used by investors to compare the financial standing of different businesses in the same industry.
-An analysis can also be performed for a single company by looking at the financial statements from two or more accounting periods.
+An analysis can also be performed by looking at the financial statements from two or more accounting periods.
 For example, if there's a significant percent decrease in the company's cash, it could be experiencing financial problems, and it might not be wise to invest in the business.

 The balance sheet is one of the three financial statements that provides an overview of your business' financial standing.
 If your business is doing well, investors can look at your balance sheet and see if you have a profitable business they'd like to invest in.